elundmark/yapymatrix/README.md

                         precise.
 This will be converted to 1 / fps and used as seconds to sleep between updates.
-If this is over 60, sleep will be omitted (Default: 21) -b, --force-black     Color all backgrounds black.
+If this is over 60, sleep will be omitted (Default: 21) -s STOP_AFTER, --stop-after STOP_AFTER
+                        Stop program after N loops, useful if you want to have it on for a while but not forever (Default: 0) -b, --force-black     Color all backgrounds black.
 Normally your terminals default color-scheme will be used (Default: False) -C, --no-colors       Do not use any colors.
 This will speed up things quite